How to Get Personal Training Clients: 5 Ways that Work!

 Pick the right time

 Wait till the workout is over.
-Almost when the session is ending and it’s stretching time, you can ask if they have time for a chat.
+Almost when the session is ending and it’s cool-down time, you can ask if they have time for a chat.

 If they agree, you can then tell them that you’ve anticipated gaps in your schedule.
 If they know someone who can benefit from them, you would like to offer a week’s membership for free to your gym.